 Ask them questions to learn the whole story.
 Keep in mind that some aspects of their relationship are private, so only ask about situations you need to know about.

 Make sure to put a written note in each co-worker's personal files to note the incident and document the resolution.
 If the policy's consequence for dating is employment termination, follow through with that quickly.

-Follow up.
 After the policy has been enforced, continue to build good relationships with your employees.
 Consider updating the policy if it did not work well in the case of the alleged couple.
 Make sure you do not judge the alleged couple for their relationship or for any workplace outbursts that may have occurred before you enforced the policy.
 Holding grudges will retain tension in the workplace.

 - Be fair.
 Most office relationships are discovered through gossip by the water cooler if they are supposed to be secret.
 It is important for your human resources manager to get the facts straight from the couple and not from the gossip mill.